See memorials in Uvalde and across Texas that honor victims of Robb Elementary shooting

 As the families involved and the community reflect, people find ways to grieve.
 Many choose to use art.

-Over the last two years, groups in Uvalde and throughout Texas have created memorials to honor those victims.
+Over the past two years, groups in Uvalde and throughout Texas have created memorials to honor those victims.

 21 Uvalde murals of Robb Elementary victims